 To that end, let’s look at Original Medicare.
 Part A of Medicare is responsible for any visits to the hospital you might end up requiring and covers inpatient services.

-The other half of Original Medicare is Part B coverage for everything unrelated to visiting the hospital.
+The other half of Original Medicare is Part B coverage for everything unrelated to hospital visits.
 Coverage is standardized for Part B, but there is a small premium to pay for it.
-(Which is $226 for the year) Medicare Part B provides coverage for physical exams, regular check-ups, vaccines, and other specialized care is insured.
+(Which is $240 for the year) Medicare Part B provides coverage for physical exams, regular check-ups, vaccines, and other specialized care is insured.

 |Medicare Part A (Hospital Coverage)